liviocali/SHub/README.md

 - **sim_usr_geo**\
 Run the simulation on voxels no. 0 to 9 with user defined statistics and voxel geometry.
 Herefore, the file `OptSim_LUT_voxel_table.txt` has to be placed in the folder `input/` before executing the simulation.

-  `singularity run --app sim_usr_geo OptSim.simg 0 10`
+  `singularity run --app sim_usr_geo OptSim.sif 0 10`

   The file `OptSim_LUT_voxel_table.txt` can be created by the Jupyter Notebook provided [here](create_OptSim_LUT_voxel_table.ipynb).

 - **sim_usr_opt**\
 Run the simulation on voxels no. 0 to 9 with user defined optical properties.
 Herefore, a folder `datafiles/` containing all optical properties files has to be placed in the folder `input/` before executing the simulation.

-  `singularity run --app sim_usr_opt OptSim.simg 0 10`
+  `singularity run --app sim_usr_opt OptSim.sif 0 10`

   The folder `datafiles/` containing the default optical properties files can be found [here](https://github.com/PPKoller/ArCubeOptSim/tree/LUT/resources/datafiles).

 - **sim_usr**\
 Run the simulation on voxels no. 0 to 9 with user defined statistics, voxel geometry and optical properties. (see instructions above)

-  `singularity run --app sim_usr OptSim.simg 0 10`
+  `singularity run --app sim_usr OptSim.sif 0 10`

 - **lut / lut_usr**\
-Build the photon look-up-table using the output created by running the simulation with a SiPM efficiency of 39%.
+Build the photon look-up-table using the output created by running the simulation with a SiPM efficiency of 39% (Mod-0 25%, Mod-1 39%).
 Herefore, voxel number '0' needs to have been processed and the respective root file `OptSim_00000000.root` has to be present in `output/root_files/`.

-  `singularity run --app lut OptSim.simg 0.39`
+  `singularity run --app lut OptSim.sif 0.39`

   And in case the simulation was run with user defined statistics and voxel geometry:

-  `singularity run --app lut_usr OptSim.simg 0.39`
+  `singularity run --app lut_usr OptSim.sif 0.39`

 ### 6. Output
 After running the optical simulation, log and error files will appear in `output/log_files/` and root files will appear in `output/root_files/`.